hubgit/md-ld/README.md

 ## Differences from existing formats

-* Unlike YAML and JSON(-LD), there’s no need to use special array markup to distinguish between single and multiple values (in Markdown-LD, all properties should have singular names).
+* Unlike YAML and JSON(-LD), there’s no need to use special array markup to distinguish between single and multiple values (in Markdown-LD, all properties should have singular names and can have multiple values).
 * Unlike Turtle, there’s no need to use angle brackets or quotes.
 * Unlike Markdown, the definition has more structure than a URL and a title.
 * Unlike JSON, indentation is significant.